 - A conservative approach is normal where there is no displacement of the fracture or minimal displacement without other complications.
-Stable, undisplaced fractures should be observed weekly.
-Patients must be under strict instruction to avoid blowing their nose.

 - Where a patient has multiple injuries or is severely unwell, surgery is often delayed.
 Damage to the globe takes precedence for repair.

 - If displacement is more than minimal or if other structures are involved, an open technique is used, possibly involving plates to stabilise bone.
-The precise approach will depend upon the injuries seen on the CT film and open surgical reconstruction may be also have to be undertaken.
+The precise approach will depend upon the injuries seen on the CT film and open surgical reconstruction may also have to be undertaken.

 - A multidisciplinary approach may be required in complex cases, using expertise from plastic surgery, facio-maxillary surgery, ear, nose and throat (ENT) and neurosurgery, depending upon other associated injuries.